Sago: Nutrition

 In Malaysia, the traditional food "keropok lekor" (fish cracker) uses sago as one of its main ingredients.
-In the making of the popular keropok lekor of Losong in Kuala Terengganu, each kilogram of fish meat is mixed with half a kilogram of fine sago, with a little salt added for flavour.
+To make keropok lekor in Losong in Kuala Terengganu, each kilogram of fish meat is mixed with half a kilogram of fine sago, with a little salt added for flavour.
 Tons of raw sago are imported each year into Malaysia to support the keropok lekor industry.

 In 1805, two captured crew members of the shipwrecked schooner Betsey were kept alive until their escape from an undetermined island on a diet of sago.

-Any starch can be pearled by heating and stirring small aggregates of moist starch, producing partly gelatinized dry kernels which swell but remain intact on boiling.
+Any starch can be pearled by heating and stirring small aggregates of moist starch, producing partly gelatinized dry kernels that swell but remain intact on boiling.
 Pearl sago closely resembles pearl tapioca.
 Both are typically small (about 2 mm diameter) dry, opaque balls.
 Both may be white (if very pure) or colored naturally gray, brown or black, or artificially pink, yellow, green, etc. When soaked and cooked, both become much larger, translucent, soft and spongy.
 Both are widely used in Indian, Bangladeshi and Sri Lankan cuisine in a variety of dishes and around the world, usually in puddings.
 In India, it is used in a variety of dishes such as desserts boiled with sweetened milk on occasion of religious fasts.

+The Penan people of Borneo consume sago from Eugeissona palms as their staple carbohydrate.

 Textile production

 Sago starch is also used to treat fiber in a process is called sizing, which makes fibers easier to machine.
 The process helps to bind the fiber, give it a predictable slip for running on metal, standardize the level of hydration of the fiber and give the textile more body.
-Most cloth and clothing has been sized; this leaves a residue which is removed in the first wash.
+Most of the natural based cloth and clothing has been sized; this leaves a residue which is removed in the first wash.

 Other uses

-Because many traditional people rely on sago-palm as their main food staple and because those supplies of these are not unlimited, in some areas commercial or industrial harvesting of wild stands of sago-palm can conflict with the food needs of local communities.
+Because many traditional people rely on sago palm as their main food staple and because supplies are finite, in some areas commercial or industrial harvesting of wild stands of sago palm can conflict with the food needs of local communities.

+Research is conducted to potentially make use of the waste from the sago palm industry as an adsorbent for cleaning up oil spills.